pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 What is also worth to mention is that the whole process is built using the **try-catch** pattern.
-All actions that are executed in terms of the business logic are stored in the \"Try\" scope (1).
-If anything fails within the scope, it is caught by the \"Catch\" scope (2), that has it's \"Run after\" settings configured to only be executed if previous actions fails, times out or is skipped.
+All actions that are executed in terms of the business logic are stored in the "Try" scope (1).
+If anything fails within the scope, it is caught by the "Catch" scope (2), that has it's "Run after" settings configured to only be executed if previous actions fails, times out or is skipped.

-Process in the \"Catch\" scope first filters (3) results of the \"Try\" scope, using the expression `result('Try')` to leave only those entries which contain information about errors:
+Process in the "Catch" scope first filters (3) results of the "Try" scope, using the expression `result('Try')` to leave only those entries which contain information about errors:
 `@equals(createArray('Failed', 'TimedOut'), '')`.
 Next for each such record (4) it is adding information about the details to a string variable.
-Finally, variable's contents is sent to admin as a notification (5) and the whole process ends up with \"Failed\" outcome.
+Finally, variable's contents is sent to admin as a notification (5) and the whole process ends up with "Failed" outcome.

 ## Show me something beautiful - The canvas app (Carmen)